American exceptionalism: Alexis de Tocqueville and others (1835)

-The first reference to the concept by name, and possibly its origin, was by the French writer Alexis de Tocqueville in his 1835/1840 work Democracy in America:
+The first reference to the concept by name, and possibly its origin, was by de Tocqueville in his 1835/1840 work Democracy in America:

 The position of the Americans is therefore quite exceptional [emphasis added], and it may be believed that no democratic people will ever be placed in a similar one.
 Their strictly Puritanical origin, their exclusively commercial habits, even the country they inhabit, which seems to focus their minds on the pursuit of science, literature, and the arts, the proximity of Europe, which allows them to sometimes neglect these pursuits without relapsing into barbarism, a thousand special causes, of which I have only been able to point out the most important, have singularly concurred to fix the mind of the American upon purely practical objects.
 His passions, his wants, his education, and everything about him seem to unite in drawing the natives of the United States earthward; his religion alone bids him turn, from time to time, a transient and distracted glance to heaven.
 Let us cease, then, to view all democratic nations under the example of the American people.

 Historian Michael Kammen says that many foreign writers commented on American exceptionalism including Karl Marx, Francis Lieber, Hermann Eduard von Holst, James Bryce, H. G. Wells, G. K. Chesterton, and Hilaire Belloc and that they did so in complimentary terms.
 The theme became common, especially in textbooks.
 From the 1840s to the late 19th century, the McGuffey Readers sold 120 million copies and were studied by most American students.
 Skrabec (2009) argues the Readers "hailed American exceptionalism, manifest destiny, and America as God's country....
 Furthermore, McGuffey saw America as having a future mission to bring liberty and democracy to the world."

 Newspaper reporting the annexation of the Republic of Hawaii in 1898.
 American exceptionalism has fueled American expansion through the ideology of manifest destiny.

 Communist debate (1927)

-In June 1927 Jay Lovestone, a leader of the Communist Party USA and who would soon be named as general secretary, described America's economic and social uniqueness.
-He noted the increasing strength of American capitalism and the country's "tremendous reserve power" and said that they both prevented a communist revolution.
+In June 1927 Jay Lovestone, a leader of the Communist Party USA, describes America's economic and social uniqueness.
+He notes the increasing strength of American capitalism and the country's "tremendous reserve power" and says that they both prevented a communist revolution.
 In mid-1929, Soviet leader Joseph Stalin, disbelieving that America was so resistant to revolution, denounced Lovestone's ideas as "the heresy of American exceptionalism", which was likely a reference to an article published in the Daily Worker earlier that year.

 The Great Depression in the United States appeared to underscore Stalin's argument that American capitalism falls under the general laws of Marxism.
 In June 1930, during the national convention of the Communist Party USA in New York, it was declared: "The storm of the economic crisis in the United States blew down the house of cards of American exceptionalism and the whole system of opportunistic theories and illusions that had been built upon American capitalist 'prosperity'".